-In an historic partnership aimed at changing how education is valued and delivered in humanitarian crises,, Sesame Workshop and the International Rescue Committee have launched the largest early-childhood intervention in the history of humanitarian response, for displaced families in the Syrian response region.
-In classrooms and clinics, we’re bringing playful lessons and nurturing care to over a million children in Syria, Jordan, Iraq and Lebanon, with millions more reached through mass media on televisions and mobile devices.
+In an historic partnership aimed at changing how education is valued and delivered in humanitarian crises, Sesame Workshop and the International Rescue Committee have launched the largest early-childhood intervention in the history of humanitarian response with a groundbreaking grant from the MacArthur Foundation.
+In classrooms and clinics, we’re bringing playful lessons and nurturing care to over a million displaced children in Syria, Jordan, Iraq, and Lebanon, with millions more reached through mass media on televisions and mobile devices.

 Through our Middle Eastern TV shows and outreach efforts, we help children and families connect, build resilience, and learn about the world around them.
 Our refugee response work focuses on important social and emotional lessons to support displaced families and their host communities.
 On Iftah Ya Simsim, which airs on 16 channels throughout the MENA region, characters model empathy, respect, and appreciation of cultural differences.

 Lively lessons about saving and spending were woven into Egypt’s Alam Simsim program, which aired more than 200 episodes in the early to mid-2000s.
 These financial lessons are still accessible to families across the region online in our “Dream, Save, Do” toolkits, featuring Elmo and friends.
 “Dream, Save, Do” encourages families to talk about the things they want in life and plan ahead to make them a reality.